theanam/webrtc-test-suite/README.md

     .then(()=>console.log("Could capture media stream"))
     .catch(()=>console.error("Could not capture media stream"));
 ```
 This function takes [MediaTrackConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints) as argument, calls `getUserMedia` API with those constraints, retrieves the Media stream, Checks if audio and video stream is active and according to the [constraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaTrackConstraints) provided.
 Then automatically stops the media capture and returns the result.
+If `getStream` is set to true, the `mediaStream` is not stopped, it's returned instead, on success.

 ### 2. `checkPeerConnection` and `checkPeerConnectionSilent`:
 > `checkPeerConnection(RTCConfiguration, [verbose = false]) // Returns Promise`